xironix/puppet-module-tarsnap/README.md

       path => "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",
     }

+You'll also need to make a virtual package resource for the build
+dependencies:

+    @package { $tarsnap::install::dependencies:
+      ensure => present,
+    }

 Taking backups of files, directories, and output from commands are handled by the `tarsnap::backup` resource.
 Syntax of the hour and minute arguments follows the behavior of the equivalent arguments to the `cron` resource.